VaclavElias/unknown/README.md

 Inspired by https://github.com/Auz/Bug

-Phase 1 - Prototype Creation
+Phase 1 - Prototype Creation - Alpha Version
 - refactoring from JavaScript to Typescript
 - using the "best" practises, Interfaces, Classes, Inheritance, naming
 - using comments to describe Classes,